nmningmei/METASEMA_encoding_model/README.md

-# Encoding model on fMRI data of word cognition tasks
+# For encoding model of paper: Decoding and encoding models reveal the role of mental simulation in  the brain representation of meaning

 ## Requirement
 - python3.+